pudwelkacper-web/bojarscript/README.md

 śmieszny język

-write bojarscript in .boj files
+write bojarscript in .boj files and compile them using kompajler.py